Hendrix-CS/csci150/homework/codingbat-conditional.md

 *Due: Wednesday, September 15*

-Complete **at least 7** of the following exercises in CodingBat.
+COnsider the following exercises in CodingBat.
 Be sure to share your progress with me, by going to "prefs" and entering your instructor's email address (`seme@hendrix.edu` or `ferrer@hendrix.edu`) in the "Teacher Share" box.